List of New Girl characters: Winston Bishop

-Winston L'Andre Bishop (Lamorne Morris) is Nick's childhood friend from Chicago.
-He first appears in "Kryptonite", where he moves into the apartment, replacing Coach who had vacated.
-Prior to his stay, he had been a point guard for a team in the Latvian Basketball League, but has been struggling to find meaningful work.
-He has the ability to master things quickly, as shown in the "Bells" episode, when he rings handbells, but is not so good with interacting with children when he is asked to lead them in a song.
-He enjoys pulling pranks on people but the jokes are either too small or too big.
-He also enjoys jigsaw puzzles and wearing shirts with pictures of birds or other animals on them.
+Winston L'Andre Bishop (Lamorne Morris) who sometimes goes by "Winne the Bish", is Nick's childhood friend from Chicago and one of the loft's original occupants.
+He first appears in "Kryptonite", where he returns to the loft, replacing Coach who had vacated, after returning from a career as a point guard for a team in the Latvian Basketball League.
+Upon his return to the States, he struggles to find work and find a healthy relationship.
+He enjoys pulling pranks on people, but the jokes are either too small or too big, which makes his friends despise them.
+He also enjoys jigsaw puzzles and wearing shirts with pictures of birds or other animals on them, despite being color blind.

+Winston's father left his family when he was a baby.
+He has a sister who also plays professional basketball.

 After dabbling in some odd jobs, including being a nanny for Schmidt's boss Gina's son, he gets his break as a research assistant to a sports radio show host, which leads to his own show on the radio's late night shift.
 He dates Shelby, who he had treated neglectfully in the past.
 In the season 1 finale, it is revealed he his afraid of the dark, although after spending a night in the desert, he seems to get over it.